Jianyaogu/Fluxonium-offset-inverse-model/README.md

 ## Notes

-* Input must be exactly one flux period
+* Input must be roughly ~1 flux period (for auto period picking, it would be best to have >2 flux periods)
 * Automatic period detection uses:
   * autocorrelation (period estimation)
   * sliding window scoring (best segment selection)
 * Model is designed for offset extraction, not full parameter recovery